Do you need us to Proctor an exam? Request a Proctor

 This course is about combustion safety in our homes and residences.
 We will define the Combustion Appliance Zone(s) (CAZ), discuss the combustion process and elements of combustion safety, understand the multiple combustion appliances we may have to evaluate as well as testing protocols and visual examination.
 This course covers all combustion appliances, whether they are located in a dedicated CAZ or not.
 Testing tools, calculations, interpretation of results, and incorporating safety into the scope of work are covered.
 ACCA Standards and RESNET Standards are included as a focus of this training.

-ENERGY STAR Version 3 Certification Training for HERS Raters and Rating Field Inspectors (RFIs)
+ENERGY STAR Single Family New Homes Version 3/3.1 Certification Training for HERS Raters, HERS Modelers, Rating Field Inspectors (RFIs) & Code Officials

-This 18 CEU online, on-demand training class teaches HERS Raters what they need to know to verify homes for the ENERGY STAR Program.
-This course is open to HERS Raters/RFIs who are new to ENERGY STAR as well as those who are already ENERGY STAR Certified.
-This course includes details about the ENERGY STAR v3.0/v3.1 program using the Revision 8 Checklists.
-Please Note: This course does not include the new ENERGY STAR Multi-Family program - that is becoming available in a separate course.
+This 18 CEU online, on-demand training class teaches HERS Raters, HERS Modelers, and RFIs what they need to know to verify homes for the ENERGY STAR Program.
+This course is open to HERS Raters/HERS Modelers/RFIs who are new to ENERGY STAR as well as those who are already ENERGY STAR Certified.
+This course includes details about the ENERGY STAR v3.0/v3.1 program using the Revision 11 Checklists.
+Please Note: This course does not include the new ENERGY STAR Multi-Family program - that is available in a separate course.
 This course does include component by component verification protocols, partnering with ENERGY STAR, information about logo use, marketing materials and ongoing support.
-The ENERGY STAR Exam is included; which must be passed in order to become certified as an ENERGY STAR qualified HERS Rater/RFI and/or obtain the 18 CEUs.
+The ENERGY STAR Exam is included; which must be passed in order to become certified as an ENERGY STAR qualified HERS Rater/HERS Modeler/RFI and/or obtain the 18 CEUs.

 Refresher Course Only | No CEUs Available